jbeck018/howlerops/docs/README-TURSO-SYNC.md

 - ✅ **Cost-Effective** - 99%+ gross margin
 - ✅ **Production-Ready** - Comprehensive testing and monitoring

 The Turso platform is an excellent choice, providing generous free tiers that cover 99% of users, with extremely low costs at scale.
-Combined with the IndexedDB-first architecture, this creates a best-in-class sync experience for SQL Studio users.
+Combined with the IndexedDB-first architecture, this creates a best-in-class sync experience for Howlerops users.

 **Recommendation**: ✅ Proceed with implementation using this design.